Shrikrishna10/Sem_5/COD/COD.md

 	- Function arguments/ Return values
 	- Pointers: Stack, Global, Thread.

+**RV32 & RV64 both have the same number of instructions, the difference lies in the size of the registers**

 -Why can't you have more number of registers?
 Why is there a limited number of registers?\